jorgpg5/semiautomated_annotation/README.md

 **Note: Before you run the interface, you need to double-check a couple of things.**

 **1.- Check that the folder structure is the same as the repo.** \
 **2.- Check that you have the .m files in the dataset folder.
-If you have the .acq files, you'll need to use AcqKnowledge to convert the .acq files into .m files.**
+If you have the .acq files, you'll need to use AcqKnowledge to convert the .acq files into .mat files.**

 To run the interface, go to the folder where you cloned this repo.